heaslon/Easy-Leaf-Area/README.md

 ==============
 2023 updates in progress for Python scripts.
 These updates should fix compatibility issues with Python 3, windows 10 or 11, and Mac OS.

 The Iphone version is currently being tested.
-Easy Leaf Area Free for iphone wwill be released in a few months.
+Easy Leaf Area Free for iphone will be released in a few months.

 Android apps compatible with newer phones will be released later this year.